Our 2025 April and May gap Leaps are filling fast - get in touch with our friendly team to reserve your space.

 - Go the whole hog and volunteer.
 What better way to positively impact the country you are visiting than by giving up some of your time and money to help support conservation initiatives?
 There are a huge range of projects out there, from protecting the turtles and cleaning the beaches in Costa Rica to working with local communities in Peru.

 Animals and natural wonders are an undeniably huge tourism attraction and there can be a temptation to seize and capture a moment with an exotic creature.
-Whether it’s grabbing hold of a monkey for a selfie or feeding your packed lunch to a stray cat, think carefully about the impact of your special ‘moment’ on that animal.
+Whether it’s a tempting a monkey in a national park for a selfie or feeding your packed lunch to a stray cat, think carefully about the impact of your special ‘moment’ on that animal and it's natural habitats.
+Do not touch the wildlife - respect their space.
+This is their habitat, not yours.

 - Steer clear of wildlife souvenirs.
 The illegal wildlife trade is one of the biggest threats to the survival of some of the world’s most threatened species, second only to habitat destruction as a cause of loss for many species.
 Make sure you do not unwittingly encourage this industry by purchasing goods made or derived from animals.
+No photos with a monkey on a lead on your shoulder please - ask the beach seller to move on.
 A coral necklace may look attractive, but you’ll be adorning your body with a once living creature, removed from a delicate ecosystem where it may have taken decades, centuries even, to grow.

 - Approach ‘wildlife interaction’ attractions with caution.
 Getting the chance to handle an exotic animal, be it a lion cub or orangutan, is a life-long dream for many tourists.
 But while there are undoubtedly abundant opportunities for tourists to make positive contributions to wildlife conservation there are sadly all too many instances where animals are exploited solely for financial benefit.
 The enclosures may cramped or dirty, animals can be abused or even sedated to comply with interaction with humans.
 So-called "cub-petting" is never an ethical way to see these animals and should be avoided.

 - Be proactive and volunteer to protect wildlife.
 There are some fantastic organisations around the world working tirelessly to preserve habitats and protect vulnerable animals from poaching.
-You could be rebuilding coral reefs in Kenya, protecting endangered turtles on the beaches of Costa Rica, or volunteering in a wildlife sanctuary in Vietnam.
+You could be rebuilding coral reefs in Kenya, protecting endangered turtles on the beaches of Costa Rica with us.

 3. Protect the Resources of the Country You Are Visiting

-When travelling we often forget that the every day ‘necessities’ of our lives at home - such as water and electricity - are precious, often scarce commodities in other countries.
+When visiting a new country we often forget that the every day ‘necessities’ of our lives at home - such as water and electricity - are precious, often scarce commodities in other countries.
 Sensitivity to the value of resources to your host country and the possible impacts of overusing them is an important aspect of ecotourism.

-- Don’t take too many showers ...and stay out of the bath!
+- Limit your showers ...and stay out of the bath.
 Water is the very lifeblood of human existence and in many parts of the world access to clean water is limited.
 Taking more than one shower per day, or luxuriating in there for hours may have reduce the amount of water for local people, so consider ways to reduce your consumption.

 - Easy on the air conditioning.
 Remember that producing electricity is a dirty business with many detrimental effects on the environment.
 Air conditioning is one of the quickest ways to consume electricity, so if you’re not in dire need simply give it a miss.

-- Reuse hotel towels.
+- Hotel towels.
 Every day millions of gallons of perfectly good, clean water are used to wash towels that have only been used once.
-If it’s not dirty then hang on to it!

 - Help to protect natural resources.
 If you feel it’s unfair that tourists in fancy hotels often misuse scarce supplies of water and electricity which local people often don’t even have access to, take action.
 Work on projects that address the problem.
 A great example is our programme in Colombia that works with the local community to plant and grow tree nurseries to help fight against deforestation.